SerenityOS/serenity/Base/usr/share/man/man2/mount.md

 * `MS_BIND`: Perform a bind-mount (see below).
 * `MS_RDONLY`: Mount the filesystem read-only.
 * `MS_REMOUNT`: Remount an already mounted filesystem (see below).
+* `MS_WXALLOWED`: Allow W^X protection circumvention for executables on this file system.

 These flags can be used as a security measure to limit the possible abuses of the newly mounted file system.